 It’s got solar cells, a radio, gyroscope and accelerometer as well as several environmental sensor options.

-The Low Earth Orbit satellite transmits data to over five thousand Earth-based radio receivers which are spread around the whole globe.
+The Low Earth Orbit satellite transmits data to over ten thousand Earth-based radio receivers which are spread around the whole globe.
 No specialist radio receiving equipment is required and data received from the satellite appears over the internet directly to your web-based Dashboard.

 Coding your Satellite